 Initial tracking took place over the course of four days, 12-15 June, 1988 at Paisley Park Studios, Chanhassen, MN, USA.
 The track is, in essence, a sound collage, rather than a song, and was recorded specifically to be played during the Lovesexy Tour shows, as the intermission piece (hence the name) between the first and second halves of the show.
 As such, it was never intended for inclusion on any studio project.

 Intermission includes many elements from other tracks, as well as many unique parts.
 It opens with deep synth notes and some classical-sounding synth work, before a female voice recites a portion of William Shakespeare's play Romeo and Juliet (Act 2, Scene 2).
 This was originally recorded for Modernaire and it's possibly the voice of Jill Jones.
-The background contains some strings sampled from Crystal Ball (which was unreleased at the time).
-Ingrid Chavez's poem Cross The Line is then sampled in full, with new classical-style musical accompaniment by Prince.
+The background contains some Clare Fisher arranged strings lifted from Crystal Ball (which was unreleased at the time).
+Ingrid Chavez's poem Cross The Line is then sampled in full, with the arrangement that Clare Fisher did for Cosmic Day (which remains unreleased to this day underneath it.
 This is followed by Marie France's French dialogue from Girls & Boys, along with sampled instruments from Positivity, Lovesexy and Condition Of The Heart.
 The closing portion, which is used to begin the next live track of the show, No, is sampled directly from the opening of the song on the Lovesexy album (the atmospheric music of which is in fact a sample from a sound library, although it also appeared as a composition titled Passing Clouds, credited to Roger Limb, originally on the album Out Of This World a 1976 compilation of atmospheric sounds and effects from the BBC Radiophonic Workshop).